kent-map/kent/placesad/deal-overview.md

 As you can see, Deal is far from just a seaside town.
 The rich military history of the town is entrenched deep within its DNA and something that attracts many visitors throughout the year.
 Whether it be brave boatman or the colossal castles, Deal has been shaped by war and conflict, and yet continues to thrive.

-Acknowledgements.
+### Acknowledgements.
 Thank you to staff at Deal Museum for all your support.
 Thank you to members of the Deal Noticeboard Facebook group for the research tips.
-Thank you to staff at The History Hub and History Project for all your guidance
+Thank you to staff at The History Hub and History Project for all your guidance.

+### References

+[^ref1]: The Goodwin Sands is a 16 kilometers sandbank, just off the Deal.
+The area consists of a layer of approximately 25 meters depth of fine sand resting on an Upper Chalk platform.
+Most of the time, it is submerged under the sea, however in the low tide, it is visible.